 Recent developments in communications technology have produced an environment in which information can move between people and organisations more rapidly than ever before.
 However, one drawback is that sometimes we receive information we do not want.
 This document explains the law in Ireland and the EU regarding your rights when dealing with unsolicited or offensive e-mails.

 One of the most common problems affecting people with e-mail accounts is unsolicited commercial e-mail (UCE).
 Unsolicited commercial e-mails are e-mails that have not been requested from a company of which the receiver is not a customer.
-These mails are also called SPAM.
+These e-mails are also called SPAM.
 These mails can sometimes be adult in nature.
 Receiving adult UCE is annoying and, in some cases, upsetting.
-Since November 2003 under SI 535 of 2003 [European Communities (Electronic Communications Networks and Services) (Data Protection and Privacy) Regulations 2003] the sending of unsolicited commercial mail from Ireland has in some instances been an offence.
-Under SI 526 of 2008 [European Communities (Electronic Communications Networks and Services) (Data Protection and Privacy) (Amendment) Regulations 2008] an offender can be tried summarily or on indictment.
+Under SI 336 of 2011 [European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011] the sending of unsolicited commercial emails can be an offence. and an offender can be tried summarily or on indictment.

 Reputable companies should not market their products through unsolicited commercial mails.
 It is, therefore, important not to engage with any company who sends unsolicited commercial e-mails by replying to them or contacting them through other means.

 In September 2005 for the first time, a company in Ireland was prosecuted by the Data Protection Commissioner for sending unsolicited commercial text messages to mobile telephone subscribers.
 These text messages also qualify as SPAM.
 Read more about dealing with unwanted telephone sales calls here.